Ilaria-lp/h5_treatment/README.md

 # h5_treatment
-Scripts for data manipulation and format conversion of h5 files generated at the XRF beamline
+Scripts for data manipulation and format conversion of h5 files generated at the XRF beamline - Elettra Synchrotron

 Maps to be checked/cut and executable must be in the same folder.
 Double click on the program and wait for it to run.
 New files will be saved in a subfolder.